rkitover/vimpager/vimpager.md

 You can also switch on the "vimpager" variable in your vimrc to set alternate settings for vimpager.

-Put the following into your vimrc if you want to use gvim/MacVim for your pager window:
+Put the following into your .vimrc/.vimpagerrc if you want to use gvim/MacVim for your pager window:

     let vimpager_use_gvim = 1

+To start vim with -X (no x11 connection, a bit faster startup) put the following into your .vimrc/.vimpagerrc:

+    let vimpager_disable_x11 = 1

 # CYGWIN NOTES
 The Cygwin gvim is very buggy, vimpager works correctly with the native